Skip to content

 When to choose Google Search Console

-Choose Google Search Console when your primary concern is performance and SEO.
+Choose Google Search Console when your primary concern is performance.
 Its audit data shows consistent strength in these areas across the sampled sites.

 How this comparison was built